-There are four permanent disposal bins are located throughout Anderson County at the following locations.
+There are five permanent disposal bins are located throughout Anderson County at the following locations.

 These bins offer a safe option for residents to dispose of unused or unwanted medicine seven days a week and is accessible 24 hours a day.
 The bins accept unwanted, expired, or otherwise unused medications; antibiotics/steroids; cold and flu medications; vitamins/herbal supplements; pet medications; medication samples; medicated ointments and lotions; and unused sharps (epinephrine, unused pricking devices).

 ASAP in collaboration with our local and state governments, police departments, Sheriff’s office, and utility companies aim to create safe, convenient opportunities for proper medicine disposal through programs like “Operation Medicine Cabinet.”
 Disposing of your medicines at an official collection event will ensure that they will not be stolen from the garbage, will not enter our environment and eliminates the potential for abuse and overdoses at home.

 “The abuse of prescription drugs is our nation’s fastest-growing drug problem,” said Office of National Drug Control Policy Director Gil Kerlikowske.
 Because prescription drugs are legal, they are easily accessible, often from a home medicine cabinet.
 Further, some individuals who misuse prescription drugs, particularly teens, believe these substances are safer than illicit drugs because they are prescribed by a healthcare professional and sold behind the counter.